Glencore boss Glasenberg to step down, Gary Nagle named new CEO

-“The board has worked with Ivan over the past two years to oversee a seamless transition to the next generation of leadership across Glencore’s business,” chairman Tony Hayward said.
+Glasenberg, speaking to reporters on a call, said Nagle would be facing questions about when to “pull the trigger” on brownfield assets and decide on the company’s direction on coal.

+“I hope will be better than me - I still own a large part of the company and intend owning that for the future,” he said, adding that Nagle would maintain the company’s culture.

-Nagle, a 45-year old South African, takes over a company facing pressure from investors to cut carbon emissions.
-He has held senior roles in coal and ferroalloys in Colombia, South Africa and Australia.
+Nagle, a 45-year old South African, has held senior roles in coal and ferroalloys in Colombia, South Africa and Australia.

-“We have decided that over the next six months I will be working closely with Gary Nagle who will be taking over from me,” Glasenberg said on a call.
-“Gary started with me in the coal division 21 years ago.”
+Glasenberg said he would work closely over the next six months with Nagle, who started with him in the company’s coal division 21 years ago.
+The two men also both studied accounting at the University of Witwatersrand in Johannesburg.

+He said Glencore narrowed the CEO search down to three company insiders earlier this year.
+Others in the running were head of nickel trading Kenny Ives and Nico Paraskevas, who runs copper marketing.

+A former Glencore executive said: “Gary is very much an Ivan clone.
+If you wanted to put a bet on one of the three I would have bet on him.”

+George Cheveley, portfolio manager at asset manager Ninety One said: “Gary has been favoured for years.
+Anything else would have been frankly surprising.”

-Also on Friday, Glencore announced plans to reach net-zero emissions by 2050 by reducing its direct and indirect carbon footprint by 40% by 2035 compared with last year’s levels.
+Glencore also announced plans to reach net-zero emissions by 2050 by reducing its direct and indirect carbon footprint by 40% by 2035 compared with last year’s levels, which would make them aligned with the Paris agreement on climate change.

-Miners are under pressure to cut carbon emissions as part of global efforts to slow down climate change, with investors turning up the heat by divesting and asking for more disclosure.

 Glasenberg kept the door open for a possible future spin-off of the company’s coal assets under the next CEO.